 INTERNATIONAL TRANSFERS OF PERSONAL INFORMATION

 A business that supports our websites, products and services or delivers services that we sell as agent may be located outside of New Zealand (the country where we are incorporated) and also outside of the country where you are located.
 This means that the personal information we collect may be transferred to, and stored in, a country outside of New Zealand and the country where you are located.
-House of Travel acts as a travel agent on behalf of travel services suppliers (Principals).
+We act as a travel agent on behalf of travel services suppliers (Principals).
 Relevant personal information that we collect at the time of booking/quote will need to be provided to the Principals (for example, Airlines) and other supporting entities (for example, Amadeus IT Group, S.A.) in order to facilitate and process your booking/quote.
 Where Principals or other supporting entities that process your booking/quote are located outside of New Zealand, we cannot guarantee that your Personal Information will be protected to the same standards as apply in New Zealand.
 By proceeding with your booking/quote, you acknowledge and consent to this arrangement on behalf of all travellers.

 For further information, please contact at firstname.lastname@example.org.